PERCEPTIONS OF HISTORY

 good and bad, heroes and villains, are seldom written, and if written,

-are often marginalized.
 Let us now revisit a major historical event

 that is mostly perceived as a success story, a romantic adventure,